fdrgsp/cali/README.md

 **Method — Hierarchical clustering (average/UPGMA linkage)**:

 Builds a cluster hierarchy by iteratively merging the pair of clusters with the smallest average pairwise distance.
 The distance between ROIs is defined as $d_{ij} = 1 - r_{ij}$, where $r_{ij}$ is the Pearson correlation coefficient, so highly correlated ROIs are close together ($d \approx 0$) and anti-correlated ROIs are far apart ($d \approx 2$).
-Average linkage (UPGMA) works correctly with correlation-based distances without requiring the Euclidean assumption of Ward's method, making it the standard choice in calcium imaging and neuroscience.
-A complete linkage tree (dendrogram) is built and then cut at the level that produces the target number of clusters.
+A linkage tree is built and then cut at the level that produces the target number of clusters.

 **Automatic cluster count selection**: